wolflo/evm-opcodes/gas.md

 - Adding duplicate elements to these sets is a no-op.
 Performant implementations will use a map with more complicated addition logic.
 - If an execution frame reverts, the access sets will return to the state they were in before the frame was entered.
 - Additions to the `touched_addresses` set for `*CALL` and `CREATE*` opcodes are made immediately *before* the new execution frames are entered, so any failure within a call or contract creation will not remove the target address of the failing `*CALL` or `CREATE*` from the `touched_addresses` set.
+Some tricky edge cases:
+    - For `*CALL`, if the call fails for exceeding the maximum call depth or attempting to send more value than the balance of the current address, the target address remains in the `touched_addresses` set.
+    - For `CREATE*`, if the contract creation fails for exceeding the maximum call depth or attempting to send more value than the balance of the current address, the address of the created contract does **NOT** remain in the `touched_addresses` set.
+    - If a `CREATE*` operation fails for attempting to deploy a contract to a non-empty account, the address of the created contract remains in the `touched_addresses` set.

 #### Pre-populating the Access Sets